 There are many accommodation options and there are really something for every style of travel and every budget.

-After that it is important to know that Airbnb rates fluctuate with the seasons and for the moment we have clearly taken advantage of the low season to have nice accommodations at really moderate prices.
+After that it is important to know that apartement rentals rates fluctuate with the seasons and for the moment we have clearly taken advantage of the low season to have nice accommodations at really moderate prices.

-In Siauliai we didn’t ask ourselves a thousand questions… we took the first cheap thing and near the bus station that we found on Hotelscombined.
+In Siauliai we didn’t really look for anything special… we took the first cheap thing and near the bus station that we found on Hotelscombined.
 We only stayed for one night and we just wanted to go and see the hill of crosses.
-So we ended up at Turne Guesthouse which was a completely decent option.
+So we ended up at Turne Guesthouse which was a decent option.

 In Vilnius we stayed in a youth hostel (the B&B&B&B&B for those who are interested).
-This was probably not the most strategic choice we made… Certainly it was not expensive (5,9€ per night and per person in a dormitory at 14) but the place is quite festive and noisy.
+This was probably not the most strategic choice we made… Certainly it was not expensive (5,9€ per night and per person in a dormitory in which there were…14 people!) but the place is quite festive and noisy.
 In short, if you don’t spend too much time there (and especially if you don’t plan to work) it’s ok, but for us it wasn’t the best option.

 Our highlights of this trip

 We really loved this trip and there were many favorites! 😉 But if we only had to choose 5 of them, then our small selection could be something like: